dhananjay1405/tally-database-loader/docs/incremental-sync.md

 1. MySQL Server
 1. PostgreSQL Server

-Incremental sync for Google BigQuery is currently not introduced, as data loading in Google BigQuery incurs high cost beyond free usage limit.
+Incremental sync for Google BigQuery is currently not introduced, as UPDATE query of SQL in Google BigQuery incurs high cost beyond free usage limit.

 ## Incremental Sync - Known Limitations
 * Date From/To parameter of config.json is disabled during incremental sync (it is set to *auto* as a default), as utility cannot track if changes to data outside period were made or not.